ShyamVarsani/WACTF2-Writeups/WACTF2 Forensics.md

 *WACTF2{abf03b17013e5aa440ba8c5cac11c4dec18e4084}*

 ---
-## Forensics-1
+## Forensics-1 SMS-forensics-challenge
+### Challenge Prompt:
+>An SMS database has been extracted from an Android device under investigation.
+Use sqlite3 to view the SMS records and find the password.
+### Writeup:

-> For the forensics-1 challenge in WACTF2, we were presented with a SQLite 3 database in which we had to find the user's password
+For the forensics-1 challenge in WACTF2, we were presented with a SQLite 3 database in which we had to find the user's password

 Used the `file` command to try and determine what I was dealing with:
 ```